mattpap/masters-thesis/sphinx/src/groebner.rst

 outside the mathematical community and applications for it have been found in many areas of science and engineering.
 Bruno Buchberger, the inventor of |groebner| bases algorithm, deserves a lot of credit for this state of art, because of his many publications and books which popularized the method in scientific and engineering communities.
-Below is a list (following [Buchberger1998applications]_), thought incomplete, of the major areas in which |groebner| bases were applied with great success:
+Following [Buchberger1998applications]_, below we present a list, thought incomplete, of the major areas in which |groebner| bases were applied with great success:

 * Algebraic Geometry
 * Coding Theory